areyde/areyde.github.io/_pages/about.md

 Since 2025, I am getting a Master's degree in <b>Religious Studies</b> 🛐 from the [Russian Christian Academy for Humanities](https://rhga.ru/?siteLang=en), with a major in studying mystical and esoteric teachings.
 I am planning to carry out research about esoteric movements within Russian emigration in Yugoslavia a hundred years ago.
-I also became a member of the [Association for the Study of Esotericism and Mysticism](https://aiem-asem.org/maineng) and still help out with organizing seminars and scientific conferences. 🔮
+I also became a member of the [Association for the Study of Esotericism and Mysticism](https://aiem-asem.org/maineng) and still help out with organizing seminars and scientific conferences there. 🔮

 <h2 style="margin-top: -5px;">Research 🔬</h2>